openstack/neutron/doc/source/contributor/policies/code-reviews.rst

   ensure that correct HTTP error is returned when wrong data is provided, will be added where it is appropriate.

+* It is usually enough for any "mechanical" changes, like e.g. translation imports or imports of updated CI templates, to have only one +2 Code-Review vote to be approved.
+If there is any uncertainty about a specific patch, it is better to wait for review from another core reviewer before approving the patch.

 .. _spec-review-practices:

 Neutron Spec Review Practices